kdanae89/kdanae89.github.io/connect-four/README.md

 #### Improvements I'd Like to Make

 I was still working on my click events.
-You will notice each button has a separate click event... even though they all implement the same effect on their rows.
+You will notice each button has a separate click event... even though they all implement the same function on their rows.
 I was working on getting one event listener to loop over a specific part of a loop when a specific button was click but I wasn't getting anywhere.
 That would make my code much more DRY.
 Also I would like to implement an AI so a single player could enjoy this game!

 #### Gameplay